 It’s been a long hard day for both of you.
 Your child was working hard at school all day and sick of it.
 You’re exhausted from managing all your responsibilities too.
 Your efforts to manage both your work and her school were too much.
 You’re done for the day and just want to push the easy button and have someone else make dinner.

 You walk past your daughter’s room on the way to the fridge.
-You see her perched on her bed with her device in hand but you don’t want to deal with anything other than grabbing a snack.
-When you enter the kitchen you see your child’s homework spread all over the table and onto the floor.
+You see her perched on her bed with her device in hand, but you don’t want to deal with anything other than grabbing a snack.
+When you enter the kitchen, you see your child’s homework spread all over the table and onto the floor.
 You catch yourself.
 No more shouting.
-There’s been too many meltdowns lately.
-But you know there needs to be accountability so your voice is firm as you call your child in to clean up the mess.
+There have been too many meltdowns lately.
+But you know there needs to be accountability, so your voice is firm as you call your child in to clean up the mess.
 And that’s when it starts.
 Again.

 “Honey!
 You need to get in here and clean up this mess before dinner!”

 “Honey!”
-Your voice grows more stern.
+Your voice grows sterner.
 (You do this because you believe your child should respect you at times like this.
 You are growing frustrated.)

 When your child responds to your respect with disrespect

 You walk back to her room and stand in the doorway.
 Her position on the bed has not changed.
 It seems like her device is the most important relationship in her life.
 Because of the past history of what happens when you hold her accountable, you’re tempted to just leave her alone.
 But before you get a chance to think it through, without looking up, she angrily blurts out, “I hate this!
 All you ever do is nag.”
 Her energy catches you unprepared.
 You thought you were being gentle.
 At least more gentle than usual.
 Apparently, she thought otherwise.